-As temperatures increase, wind patterns have become more sporadic with the predominate wind coming from West South West (WSW) with occasional winds from the NNW.
-The highest wind gust recorded was 81km/h on the on August 6 during a brief and rare storm.
+As temperatures increase, wind patterns have become more sporadic with the predominate wind coming from West South West (WSW) with occasional winds from the NNE.
+The highest wind gust recorded was 54km/h on the September 15.

 2 Monitoring Requirements